 Vintage Kitchen Tip

 Don't be tempted to make very deep slits, as they will blossom too much during baking.
 You need quick cuts with a scoring razor or a kitchen knife.
-Depending on how sharp it is, the dough will wrinkle (see oven image below) and that is fine.
+Depending on how sharp it is, the dough will wrinkle (see oven image below), and that is fine.

 Baking the bread

-Oven: this is where the magic happens, and it's highly recommended to put a pan with hot water on the bottom of the oven to create steam while the bread bakes.
+Oven: This is where the magic happens, and it's highly recommended to put a pan with hot water on the bottom of the oven to create steam while the bread bakes.
 It helps to create that fabulous crackly crust that we all love!

 When is it done?
 The bread will turn a golden brown, and the slits will open.
-The way to know if it is fully baked is by turning it upside down (carefully because it's very hot, so use a kitchen towel) and tapping the bottom of the bread.
+The way to know if it is fully baked is by turning it upside down (carefully, because it's very hot, so use a kitchen towel) and tapping the bottom of the bread.
 It should sound hollow and not be very soft.
 That's when the bread is done.

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.